WorldWindEarth/WorldWindEarth.github.io/content/index.md

 - Time widget that shows current time at the crosshairs plus sunrise, sunset and solar hour
 - Location widget that shows the coordinates and elevation at the crosshairs, plus the slope and aspect of the terrain and the solar azimuth angle
 - Collapsible layer manager and output/info panels
-- A time slider and controls to advance and retard the time used for day/night dispaly and weather forecasts
+- A time slider and controls to advance and retard the time used for day/night display and weather forecasts
 - Setting are saved between sessions
 - Mobile/responsive layout

 ### Objectives
 - [x] Be a useful web application in its own right
 - [x] Provide an application framework that is easy to fork and customize
-- [ ] Showcase NASA Web WorldWind SDK features and technologies
+- [x] Showcase NASA Web WorldWind SDK features and technologies

 ## Feedback
 Please report issues, feature requests and questions in the Explorer's [Issue Tracker on GitHub](https://github.com/NASAWorldWindResearch/WorldWindExplorer/issues).